sjspielman/dragon/cran-comments.md

 This is a resubmission.
 In this version I have

 * Updated the DESCRIPTION field to no longer capitalize "Earth"
+* Removed extraneous GPL-3 LICENSE file and reference to said file from DESCRIPTION

 ## Test environments
 * Local OS X install, R 3.5.3